jdh-observer/BuWvtJFxh3wy/article.md

 <!-- #region tags=["disclaimer"] -->
 Excerpts from this article have been published in Eriksson, Skotare & Snickars.
 2022.
 'Understanding Gardar Sahlberg with neural nets: On algorithmic reuse of the Swedish SF archive' in Journal of Scandinavian Cinema, Volume 12(3). p.
 225 - 247.

+This article was submitted on 8 May 2023, accepted on 11 May 2024 and published on 25 November 2024.
+This exceptionally long delay is mainly due to technical difficulties requiring the *Journal of Digital History*'s publication platform to be adapted.
 <!-- #endregion -->

 <!-- #region tags=["narrative"] -->